shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 #### 2.4 Create multidomains data

 !!! note
-    When you want to set up new domain to fresh new project you may run `php phing db-demo` instead of following steps (you should avoid doing so for running project).
+    When you want to set up new domain for new project you may run `php phing db-demo` instead of following steps (you should avoid doing so for running project).

 There need to be created some multidomain data for the newly added domain.
 Run the phing target